-Other American classical schools have had many students arrive the first year behind grade-level in academic subject areas and with a range of behavioral needs.
-We anticipate the same experience at INCA and have accounted for this in our planning process.
+Other American classical schools in their first year report a notable percentage of students behind grade-level in academic subject areas and with a range of behavioral needs.
+We anticipate the same experience at NICA and have accounted for this in our planning process.
 During the initial phase of operation, we will build additional academic interventions into the educational program.
-For example, since most students will not have come out of a school that teaches phonics explicitly, all students will receive supplementary instruction in the 72 phonograms during the first year we are open.
-We will also offer remedial math courses for those that need them in the first few cohorts entering seventh and eighth grade, with the intention of phasing these out in the future as academic achievement increases.
+All students will receive supplementary instruction in the 72 phonograms during the first year.
+We will also offer remedial math courses for those that need them in the first few cohorts entering seventh and eighth grade.
 Further, the school administration will work with all K-6 students, every morning during story time, to teach appropriate behavior through a character education program rooted in classical children's literature.
-These efforts will be scaled up or reduced as needed to meet the needs of the students who arrive at INCA on the first day of school.
-Stories help to form and stimulate the moral imagination and assist students in learning life lessons and the virtues of good behavior.
+Teachers and support staff will receive comprehensive training in diverse intervention strategies, ensuring all students reach their potential.
+This includes identifying early warning signs, providing timely support, and fostering a supportive learning environment.